 - Arrive at Cuandixia

-- Walk up main street of village and out to visit the narrow canyon in the hills behind the village; hike up to caves (optional)
+- Walk up main street of village and out to visit the narrow canyon in the hills behind the village; hike up to caves (optional, if trail is repaired)

 - Lunch at village restaurant

-- Explore the key sites in the village
+- Explore the key sites inside the village